codeface-io/SwiftNodes/README.md

 From version/tag 0.1.0 on, SwiftNodes adheres to [semantic versioning](https://semver.org).
 So until it has reached 1.0.0, its API may still break frequently, and we express those breaks with minor version bumps.

 SwiftNodes is already being used in production, but [Codeface](https://codeface.io) is still its primary client.
-SwiftNodes will move to version 1.0.0 as soon as its basic practicality and conceptual soundness have been validated by serving multiple real-world clients.
+SwiftNodes will move to version 1.0.0 as soon as **either one** of these conditions is met:

+* SwiftNode's basic practicality and conceptual soundness have been validated by serving multiple real-world clients.
+* We feel SwiftNodes is mature enough (well rounded and stable API, comprehensive tests, complete documentation and solid achievement of design goals).

 ## Roadmap

 * [ ] Add tests for all algorithms!
-The test graphs should be complex enough to establish confidence in algorithm correctness.
+The tests should be complex enough to establish confidence in algorithm correctness.
 * [ ] Further align with official Swift data structures (What would Apple do?):
     * [ ] Align node access with the API of `Dictionary` (subscripts etc.)
     * [ ] Add the usual suspects of applicable protocol conformances (`Sequence`, `Collection`, `Codable`, expressibility by literals, etc.)